-On Saturday August 3rd, Jesse Walker and a team of friends, family, and community members will come together to run 66km in memory of the late Tyson Downs, and to raise money for innovative research at the University of Toronto’s Temerty Faculty of Medicine into devastating genetic heart conditions.
+On Saturday August 3rd, Jesse Walker and a team of friends, family, and community members came together to run 66km in memory of the late Tyson Downs, and to raise money for innovative research at the University of Toronto’s Temerty Faculty of Medicine into devastating genetic heart conditions.

 A gifted athlete who played on the Kitchener-Waterloo Siskins hockey team and who excelled academically at Owen Sound District Secondary School, the seemingly healthy Tyson passed away suddenly in 2023 at only 18 years old.
 His grieving family would soon learn Tyson had inherited genetic mutations linked to dangerous heart rhythms.